HamaWhiteGG/langchain-java/README.md

 # 🦜️ LangChain Java

-Java version of LangChain, while empowering LLM for big data.
+Java version of LangChain, while empowering LLM for Big Data.

 > If you are interested, you can add me on WeChat: HamaWhite, or send email to [me](mailto:baisongxx@gmail.com).